konstellation-io/website/content/en/docs/KRE/user/60_kais_runner_sdk/_index.md

 #### Golang V3

-To load default and custom handlers, the have to used in the function `Start` from the runner's library as their arguments.
+To load default and custom handlers, they have to be used in the function `Start` from the runner's library as their arguments.
 The first argument will be the _init_ function, the second the _default handler_ and the third a map of key the source node's name and value the function to execute.

 ```go
 func main() {